govindveda/natural-oils-diy-recipes/README.md

 ## About VedaOils

 **VedaOils** offers high-quality essential oils, fragrance oils, soap bases, and other natural ingredients for DIY, craft, and commercial use.
-Visit our website to explore our complete product range: [https://www.vedaoils.co.uk](https://www.vedaoils.co.uk)
+Visit our website to explore our complete product range: [vedaoils UK](https://www.vedaoils.co.uk)